 This is where Kells entered our lives.
 We moved Jordan to the Kells Elementary School in the middle of grade 6.
 We immediately saw an improvement in his learning, his grades, but most importantly in his attitude.

 Kells High School saved our son.
 During his 5 years at the Kells High School, Jordan was engaged by his teachers.
-The small class size and small school size allowed the faculty to really get to know Jordan, both his strengths and his weaknesses.
+The faculty really got to know Jordan, both his strengths and his weaknesses.
 The staff helped Jordan as a team.
 This included everyone from the secretary at reception to the principal.

 The teachers at Kells really made the difference.
 They understood Jordan and his issues.
 When homework was emailed to students in Grade 10 & 11 by the media teacher- we were on the email distribution list.
 This helped us ensure that homework was handed in.